1242035/spree/guides/src/content/user/products/taxonomies_and_taxons.md

 ## Introduction

-Taxonomies are the Spree system's approach to category trees.
+Taxonomies are the Viauco system's approach to category trees.
 The heading of a tree is called a _Taxonomy_.
 Any child branches are called _Taxons_.
 Taxons themselves can have their own branches.
 So you could have something like the following categories structure:

 ![Taxonomy Tree](../../../images/user/config/taxonomy_tree.jpg)